 U.S. Citizens and Permanent Residents

 Fellowship stipends are paid monthly on the last day of the month.
-For those with ten-month appointments beginning in September, the first payment will be September 30.
+For those with nine-month appointments beginning in September, the first payment will be September 30.
 The University Center will forward information in early September about establishing direct deposit.

 Although the amounts are considered taxable, the University is not required to report fellowship payments or withhold taxes from these payments for U.S. citizens or permanent residents; therefore no formal tax document is provided (you will be issued a W-2 for relocation allowance which is considered taxable income).
 When filing taxes, please use the last pay statement of the year.
 Please be in touch with a tax specialist if you have questions about how the stipend should be reported.